m8200n/test/README.md

 return 0;
 }
 ```
-Make sure that test.cpp compiles by typing
+Make sure that `test.cpp` compiles by typing

 ```
 $ g++ -g test.cpp
 ```
 And then press the enter key.
-The -g flag enables debugging and will use the variables and fuctions in gdb.
+The `-g` flag enables debugging and will use the variables and fuctions in `gdb`.

-Once test.cpp compiles, we will start gdb with
+Once `test.cpp` compiles, we will start `gdb` with

 ```
 $ gdb ./a.out
 ```
-By entering in this command, you now are in the gdb debugging program.
-This command does not run the program but it opens the a.out file in gdb.
+By entering in this command, you now are in the `gdb` debugging program.
+This command does not run the program but it opens the `a.out` file in `gdb`.

-The command line in gdb will look like
+The command line in `gdb` will look like

 ```
 (gdb)